 On the event day, there are four steps you need to follow, in order for your live presentation to run successfully.
 Make sure in advance that you as the host have the Zoom APP downloaded.

 Start the Zoom call 10-15 minutes prior to the first presentation: Go to the "Presentations" tab when you are logged in as an admin and click "Host the call via APP" - this is necessary to moderate the live presentations.
 Make sure you have renamed yourself since the speakers' names will appear in the broadcast.
+If you have external speakers that are not represented with a stall at your event, you can use the 'copy join link' button to share the link to the Zoom call with them.

 Start the live presentation in order for it to start streaming on the participant side: Make sure everyone apart from the first speaker is muted and have their camera turned off.
 Click on "More" → “Live on Custom Live Streaming Service”.
 The presentation has started when a red dot appears in the top left corner and you can kick off your presentations according to your agenda!